Introduction to MakeClothes

 Notation

-To understand the process, a short summary of terms used in MakeHuman:
+To understand the process, a short summary of terms used in MakeHuman I and II:

-base mesh and helper mesh: The base mesh is the standard body mesh including a helper-mesh used in MakeHuman.
-Detailed Information of the basemesh
+• base mesh and helper mesh: The base mesh is the standard body mesh (“hm08”) including a helper-mesh used in MakeHuman.
+A base mesh for MakeHuman II can also be a different mesh, since it is not necessarily a human it is called a base character.

 Limits

-The mesh for the clothes can either be done with quads or with triangles.
+• In case of MakeHuman I the mesh for the clothes can either be done with quads or with triangles.
 No mixture allowed.
 Advantage for quads is a smoother design with a later usage of subdivision surface algorithm (smoothing).
 Triangles are normally used for e.g. sculpting or when you work with 3rd party meshes.
+MakeHuman II also works with other polygon meshes.

-each vertex of an item of clothing uses 3 vertices on body or helper to find its position according to the human created in MakeHuman
+• each vertex of an item of clothing uses 3 vertices on base mesh or helper to find its position according to the base character created in MakeHuman

-each vertex of an item of clothing needs to be in one (and only one) vertex group.
-A group of the same name must be created on the human
+• each vertex of an item of clothing needs to be in one (and only one) vertex group.
+A group of the same name must be created on the base character

-it is possible to create more than one item of clothing with one human
+• it is possible to create more than one item of clothing with one base character

-only one human is allowed when clothes are created.
+• only one base character (human) is allowed when clothes are created.
 So only one object is “marked as human”.
 However, if you need more than one base mesh, all others can be marked as clothes

-To create clothes you can create them directly on the body or on the helper mesh.
+To create clothes on a standard hm08 base mesh you can create them directly on the body or on the helper mesh.
 For underwear the nude body is best choice, but for a coat the helper mesh will be used.
 A good method for e.g. a skirt or coat is to design the piece of cloth on the nude body and then use the helper mesh for weighting in the end.

 In case of a helper mesh, the parts of the mesh are assigned to different vertex-groups to allow an easy selection and use different colors.